sth2018/FastWordQuery/README.md

 ## Install

-  - Place src folder of this repository to anki addon folder.
+  1.Place src folder of this repository to anki addon folder.
-  OR
+  **OR**
-  - Use the installation code: 1807206748
+  2.Use the installation code: 1807206748

 ## Other Projects Used
   - [mdict-query](https://github.com/mmjang/mdict-query)